Why “How Much Music Theory Should I Learn” is not the Best Question to Ask (and what to ask instead)

 But how much music theory do you need?

-In this lesson, I will show you that this question isn’t the most ideal question to ask.
+In this lesson, I will show you that this question isn’t an ideal question to ask.
 That there are more important questions to be asked, and answered, than “how much music theory do I need?”

 As you’ll see, the reason I know this isn’t the best question you should be asking is that it’s a question I used to ask as well.
-For a very long period of time.
+For a very long time.

 And it may have been one of the right questions to ask, but only for a while.